swe-students-fall2025/5-final-no-eye-deer/README.md

    - Builds Docker image
    - Tests MongoDB connection and initialization

-2. **Build and Push**: Runs on pushes to main/master
+2. **Build and Push**: Runs on every push and pull request
    - Builds Docker image
-   - Pushes to Docker Hub
+   - Pushes to Docker Hub (with PR-specific tags for pull requests)

-3. **Deploy**: Runs on pushes to main/master
+3. **Deploy**: Runs on every push and pull request
+   - **For Pull Requests**: Tests deployment using isolated resources (PR-specific container and network names) to catch deployment errors before merging
-   - Deploys to Digital Ocean
+   - **For Production (main/master)**: Deploys to Digital Ocean production environment
-   - Pulls latest image
+   - Pulls latest image (or PR-specific tag)
    - Creates Docker network for container communication
    - Starts database container

+**Notes**:
-**Note**: The database container should be deployed before the web backend container to ensure proper connectivity.
+- The database container should be deployed before the web backend container to ensure proper connectivity.
+- PR deployments use isolated resources (e.g., `pet-diary-database-pr-{number}`) to avoid conflicts with production, allowing safe testing of deployment scripts before merging.

 ## Project Structure